-As of April 30, 2000, we had 58,399,610 common shares outstanding held by 88 shareholders of record.
-Based upon the number of shares outstanding as of April 30, 2000, and giving effect to the issuance of the common shares being offered by us, we will have 66,999,610 common shares outstanding upon the closing of the offering.
+As of May 31, 2000, we had 58,409,848 common shares outstanding held by 90 shareholders of record.
+Based upon the number of shares outstanding as of May 31, 2000, and giving effect to the issuance of the common shares being offered by us, we will have 67,009,848 common shares outstanding upon the closing of the offering.

 Holders of our common shares are entitled to one vote for each share held of record on all matters on which shareholders are entitled or permitted to vote.
 Our board of directors is divided into three classes, serving staggered three year terms.
 However, there is no cumulative voting for the election of directors.
 Holders of our common shares are entitled to receive dividends when and as declared by the board of directors out of funds legally available for dividends.
 Our loan agreements restrict our ability to pay dividends without the consent of our lenders.
 Holders of our common shares have no preemptive or subscription rights.
 There are no conversion rights, redemption rights, sinking fund provisions or fixed dividend rights with respect to our common shares.
 All of our outstanding common shares are fully paid and nonassessable, and the common shares to be issued upon completion of this offering will be fully paid and nonassessable.
-As of April 30, 2000, there were 2,936,754 common shares of Entegris held in holdback escrow in accordance with the Consolidation Agreement dated June 1, 1999.
-The escrow was established to secure certain representations and warranties made by the former shareholders of Fluoroware and Empak upon the combination of the companies.
-There have been no claims of breach through the date of this filing.
-The escrow will be liquidated under the terms of the Consolidation Agreement as of June 7, 2000.
+As of May 31, 2000, there were 2,938,400 common shares of Entegris held in holdback escrow in accordance with the Consolidation Agreement dated June 1, 1999.
+This escrow was to continue until June 7, 2000, to secure certain representations and warranties made by the former shareholders of Fluoroware and Empak upon the combination of the companies.
+There were no claims of breach and the escrow will be liquidated under the terms of the Consolidation Agreement as soon as administratively feasible.